majamarijan/ticTacToe/README.md

 # Features
 - build with React, React router, Typescript
-- One player or two players
+- One player against computer or two players